smpdarnell/mul-tutorial-finder/README.md

 - create db of pallettes, search by every shade in the palette if the palette is the search term
 - allow users to create profiles where they can save their favorite products, implement a roullette wheel that picks product and finds a tutorial

 Suggestions?
+Critiques?
+More use cases?
 Let me know!

-Made possible by: [Flask](http://flask.pocoo.org/docs/1.0/#) and [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/index.html)
+Made possible by [Flask](http://flask.pocoo.org/docs/1.0/#) and [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/index.html)